 "So, anything in particular in mind?"
 Ruko asks.

 "Got something that can capture creatures that are out there in the badlands?"
-I ask.
+I ask, the idea finally forming into words.

+Mia shoots me a look.
 "Etha, what are you thinking?"
-Mia asks me.

 "I may have a crazy idea."
-I say.
+I say, my mind racing.

 "Nor has anyone found Old Boston before us."
-Mia sticks up for me.
+Mia sticks up for me, her voice edged with confidence.

 This moment feels like something I would take great pride in.
 She is genuinely seeing herself and me as equals.
 This makes my chest fill with warmth as if I were melting from the inside.

-"Well, I don't have anything strong enough."
-Ruko says.
+"Well, I don't have anything strong enough," Ruko admits.

 "What if it was stunned first?"
-I ask.
+I press.

-"Maybe if you could find a place that's stronger than the cage."
-Ruko replies.
+"Maybe if you could find a place that's stronger than the cage," Ruko replies, shaking his head.

-"Etha, he's no help for this endeavour.
+"Etha, he's no help for this endeavor.
 I know other shops in town here."
 Mia pipes up.

 "Fair."
 I nod.

-"Sorry but I doubt anyone here has what it is you wish for."
+"Sorry, but I doubt anyone here has what you’re looking for."
 Ruko sighs.

 I look down at the tables again.
 A deck of cards is in the pile of gadgets.
 I read the label to be quite surprised.

 "Ark Tech: Project Aegis?"
-I read the label as I lift the cards closer to my eyes.
+I read aloud, lifting the cards closer to my eyes.

 "That's odd.
-An Ark Tech gadget is still labelled as a project.
-It must be from the war."
-Mia says.
+An Ark Tech gadget still labeled as a project.
+It must be from the war," Mia says, intrigued.

 "They seem to me like playing cards.
 I'll take 'em, for when we make camp."
 I say to Mia.

-"It seems to be a knockoff of what Ark Tech would make."
-Ruko says.
+"Seems to be a knockoff of what Ark Tech would make," Ruko says, squinting at it.

-Mia walks out to the counter that Ruko stood at when we took our way in.
+Mia walks out to the counter where Ruko stood when we took our way in.
 I smirk as she waits.
 Ruko goes and inserts the chip and pays for the goods.
-I can't help but notice now, the shop reeks of rust.
+I can't help but notice now the shop reeks of rust.
 Then something dawns on me.

-"What are we going to call the giant worm?"
+"What are we going to call the giant wyrm?"
 I ask.

 "I dunno, what do you think?"
 Mia asks as she accepts the chips back from Ruko.

 "Well, Sumerians from the Old World called things like that by their appearance.
 It looked like a big piece of sandstone, so why not use the Sumerian name, Asag?"
-I ask.
+I suggest.

 "Asag?"
 Mia darts me with a weird look.